diffblue/gitlab/doc/development/insert_into_tables_in_batches.md

 ```

 Assuming the same number of 950 records, this would result in 10 batches being written instead.
-Since this also affects the number of `INSERT`s that occur, make sure you measure the
+Since this also affects the number of `INSERT` statements that occur, make sure you measure the
 performance impact this might have on your code.
 There is a trade-off between the number of
 `INSERT` statements the database has to process and the size and cost of each `INSERT`.